-In-depth studies reveal that nearly 50 percent of web traffic comes from organic searches alone.
+In-depth studies reveal that over 50 percent of web traffic comes from organic searches alone.
 As users input their search queries, only the websites with the best SEO strategies enjoy visibility at the top of search results.
 Although posting great content infused with popular keywords is at the heart of the website optimization process, competing for the top of search results requires a comprehensive approach.

-A concise, yet descriptive title tag acts as a headline that informs the user what the search result is about.
+A concise yet descriptive title tag acts as a headline that informs the user what the search result is about.
 The title tag must also feature SEO keywords to help the webpage reach a high ranking in search results.
-Since Google search results typically only display up to 60 characters, you should limit your words while still conveying enough about the page to entice the user to click through.
+Since Google search results typically only display up to 60 characters, you should limit your words while conveying enough about the page to entice the user to click through.

-The search results page displays the meta description text right below each title tag.
-The meta description provides additional insights into the information displayed on the associated webpage.
+The search results page displays the meta description text below each title tag.
+The meta description provides additional insights into the information on the associated webpage.
 The content should effectively advertise what the page has to offer readers.

-You can write and post your own meta description for each page using your target keywords to help drive traffic, as long as you keep your readers’ needs in mind.
+You can write and post your meta description for each page using your target keywords to help drive traffic, as long as you keep your readers’ needs in mind.
 Google may pull alternative text for your meta description if the user needs an exact answer to a precise inquiry and the information is available on your page.

 Check out this great resource on meta descriptions.

 You can leverage the use of alt text and schema tags to improve the performance of your website in search results.
 Alt text in the code of your website helps describe images to visually impaired users and search engines alike.
 With screen readers, visually impaired users hear the alt text as a description of the image to improve their web-browsing experience.
 Search engines use keywords in the alt text to categorize and index the images for improved search rankings.

 Adding schema tags to the code lets you use rich snippets below the title tag in your search results.
 These tags help improve reader engagement by providing extra information to the user, such as your business information, contact information, publication date, star rating, and the total number of reviews.